 Yes, you have read the title correctly!
 One of the most requested and anticipated features has now been built into Amped FIVE.
-We have been working on Undo / Redo for some considerable time and it is fantastic to make it available to you in this release.
-Along with this new ability, there are many other new tools and functions to introduce, so let us not delay any longer, let’s go!
+We have been working on Undo / Redo for some considerable time.
+So it is fantastic to make it available to you in this release.
+Along with the Undo / Redo feature and new encoding options, there are many other new tools and functions to introduce.
+So let us not delay any longer, let’s go!

 Undo / Redo

 Usually, when we release a major new feature, it can take a little time to explain it.
 In the case of Undo / Redo, however, it is an extremely easy concept that most computer users should be aware of.
 You probably already know what the keyboard shortcut is!

 In the Quick Access Shortcut Bar along the top, you will now see several new icons.
 The last two arrows are Undo and Redo.
 Yes, they are linked with the keyboard shortcuts of Ctrl+Z and Ctrl+Y.

 Users have always had the option of resetting filters.
 But, with the addition of many new analysis, measurement, and presentation filters in FIVE, having the ability to go back a step is a huge increase in flexibility.

 Although the new functions are available across all of FIVE’s filters and tools, nowhere is the benefit seen more clearly than within the Annotate or Speed Estimation 2d filters.
 If you add an arrow or an object in the wrong place there is no need to delete it and start again.
 Just Undo it.
 If you decide it was in the correct place after all – just Redo it.